October 01, 2024

 Hess urges other women going through perimenopause and menopause not to wait to seek support.
 She says, “As soon as you know you are starting, look for help and try to find a solution that will work for you.”

-In honor of World Menopause Day, we are offering $250 off the Lifeforce Diagnostic.
 The first step toward balancing your hormones and optimizing your health is knowing your levels.
 Our at-home blood test measures 40+ biomarkers, including comprehensive panels for hormone balance and metabolic health.

 The article was medically reviewed by: